3 Must Visit Museums of Saint Petersburg, Russia

 A baroque building dating back to the 18th century, situated on Vasilevksy Island, houses a museum with an eclectic style that is at once charming and worrisomely outdated.

 As you move through rooms filled with African, Japanese, and American imported relics, you are enveloped by an air of nostalgia, mustiness, and a faint, eerie opulence.
 The sentiment is echoed by our memories of museums before the introduction of interactive and colorful exhibits.
+This is one of the lesser known museums of St. Petersburg.

 A grim collection of gravely macabre artifacts is on display, among them deformed babies, twins floating in glass bottles, twins, two-headed babies, and the skeleton of the famous giant named Bourgeois, who Peter brought back from France.
 Several preserved animals, including lizards, insects, frogs, and crustaceans, are available for viewing, along with two-headed calves, dental tools from the 1940s, and tooth specimens.
 Other accumulations include mineral specimens, botanical specimens, and insects.